Capital Scandal: Synopsis

 Sunwoo Wan (Kang Ji-hwan) is one of the capital's most notorious womanizers who alleges that he can seduce any woman within 10 minutes.
 The handsome, fashionable and rich young man doesn't have worries about the fate of his country.
-He gambles with his colleagues on his ability to seduce Na Yeo-kyung (Han Ji-min) whose nickname is "Jomaja" (the last woman of the Joseon Dynasty).
+He gambles with his colleagues on his ability to seduce Na Yeo-kyung (Han Ji-min), whose nickname is "Jomaja" (the last woman of the Joseon period).
 She is known as a woman who doesn't care about her appearance and has no interest at all in dating.
 She runs a small bookstore while working as a volunteer teacher for poor children.
-Yeo-kyung is a very determined woman and has strong faith that her country will be liberated from Japan in the near future.
+Yeo-kyung is a very determined woman, and she has strong faith that her country will be liberated from Japan in the near future.
 Dating a guy or getting married is something she'll do only after the independence of her native land.

 At first Wan doesn't take his bet seriously, but as events escalate in the capital, he finds himself falling in love with Yeo-kyung.
 She opens his eyes to the social injustices around him, which transforms him into becoming an independence movement activist himself.
 As Wan says, "Love is the strongest and most effective strategy for independence and revolution."